Adaptive Intelligence: leveraging insights from adaptive behavior in animals to build flexible AI systems: Adaptive animal and neural behavior

-In sensorimotor control there has been a long line of work on rapid learning.
-So-called motor adaptation studies has been developed where visual or proprioceptive information is perturbed such that within-session, an animal must adapt.
+In sensorimotor control there has been a long line of work on rapid learning, which is called motor adaptation.
+For clarity, here I define learning as the acquisition of a skill (and thus learning a new internal model), while adaptation is using a learned internal model and updating it.
+Motor adaptation studies have been developed where visual or proprioceptive information is perturbed such that within-session, an animal must adapt.
 This has not only spurred the development of new neural analysis tools~\cite{Williams2017UnsupervisedDO,Sorscher2022NeuralRG,Schneider2023LearnableLE, Mathis2024CELL}, but a host of behavioral tasks.
 For example, visuomotor rotations have been used in humans and non-human primate studies to study how they can account for sensorimotor discrepancies in only a few hundred trials~\cite{mcdougle_explicit_2015,krakauer_human_2011,izawa_learning_2011,Williams2017UnsupervisedDO,Stavisky2017TrialbyTrialMC}.
 The same principle is used for changing environmental dynamics of a manipulandum that causes deviations in a limb-movement tasks~\cite{shadmehr_adaptive_1994,bizzi_arm_2013,mathis_somatosensory_2017, DeWolf2024}.
 Notably, these tasks are specifically designed to measure both adaptive learning, and the formation of internal models.
 There is always a period of baseline control movements, perturbations, and a return to baseline-condition that allows researchers to behaviorally measure if an internal model was updated (Figure~\ref{fig:animals-adapt}c).